 In other words, you can get similar configurations for less, but in heavier laptops, or you can opt for other light options with nicer screens and larger batteries, but with older dual-core processors (which are slower than these modern quad-cores, but still good enough for everyday use).

 Anyway, that’s the Acer Swift 5 SF514-52T in a nutshell.
-It could have been great, but it’s in fact one of the worst updates Acer released this year, and hopefully they’ll do things better next time.
 Let me know what you think about it in the comments section below, or get in touch if you have any feedback or comments.